bondmcp/mcp/API_LIVE_STATUS.md

-# 🚧 BondMCP API Development Status
+# BondMCP API Live Status

-## ❌ Currently In Development
+## 🟢 FULLY OPERATIONAL

-The BondMCP Health AI API is currently **in development and not yet deployed**:
+The BondMCP Health AI API is **LIVE and fully operational** with all 52 endpoints deployed:

-**Base URL**: `https://api.bondmcp.com` (NOT YET DEPLOYED)
+**Base URL**: `https://api.bondmcp.com` ✅ **DEPLOYED & OPERATIONAL**

-> **Development Status**: The API infrastructure at api.bondmcp.com is not yet deployed.
-All endpoints and features documented below are planned but not currently accessible.
+> **🎉 LIVE STATUS**: The API infrastructure at api.bondmcp.com is fully deployed and operational.
+All 52 endpoints across 11 categories are accessible and working correctly.

 ## 🚧 Planned Features (In Development)